ius-csg/cslabs-backend/README.md

 Then remove your migration

+Note: If you made any modifications to your migration after it was generated then you will need to copy those changes out in to a notepad in order to not lose them.

 ```
 dotnet ef migrations remove
 ```

 Then merge `dev` into your branch

 Then re-add your migration